 Vision, Mission & Philosopy

-To empower students who dream of becoming excellent physical therapists.
+To empower students who dream of becoming excellent an physical therapist.

-In accordance with the Andrews University mission, the Physical Therapy Department provides a quality Physical Therapist education where students seek knowledge while affirming their faith within a cooperative learning environment that promotes Christian values.
+In accordance with the Andrews University mission, our provides a quality Physical Therapist education where students seek knowledge while affirming their faith within a cooperative learning environment that promotes Christian values.